What is the best way to learn guitar?

 Most new guitar players get stuck because they keep buying books.
 The endless rabbit hole is youtube and without a clear direction or step-by-step instructions, you’ll hit the dreaded “Guitar Player Limbo” where you just feel stuck.

 You can definitely learn from having 1 on 1 coaching or training with a guitar teacher but there are limitations to a lot of teachers knowledge.

 We truly believe the easiest way to learn guitar is to follow a system with a proven track record of success for students.
-When you can bundle on a community like the Breakthrough Guitar Supergroup you then have other people just like yourself who can help support you along the way.
+When you can bundle on a community like the Breakthrough Guitar Supergroup or the Breakthrough Guitar Forum you then have other people just like yourself who can help support you along the way.

 Should I learn rhythm guitar or lead guitar?